mendhak/mendhak.github.io/posts/2023-07-20-threat-modelling-to-pick-password-manager.md

 Because the attack surface is now greatly reduced, and the focus is intently on the application and its database format, it's vital that the software and its vault format be open source.
 To this end, KeePass and the KDBX format can be considered highly trustworthy as they have gone through an [EU audit](https://joinup.ec.europa.eu/collection/eu-fossa-2/project-deliveries).
 Pass can be considered trustworthy as well, as it uses PGP which is a well known encryption system that's been in use and trusted for decades.

+{% notice "info" %}
+**My takeaway**: Offline, open-source password managers have a greatly reduced attack surface, and are highly trustworthy, but require effort and responsibility on the user's part.
+{% endnotice %}

 ## Other decision factors